 In the event an NEO is terminated for "cause," or resigns without "good reason" as such terms are defined below, the NEO is only eligible to receive compensation and benefits accrued through the date of termination.
-Therefore, no amounts other than accrued amounts would be payable to Messrs.
-Dickler, Lousada, Levin and Moot and Ms. Marshall in this instance pursuant to their employment arrangements.
-Mr. Cooper does not have an employment arrangement with the Company that provides for benefits from the Company if he is terminated for "cause" or he resigns without "good reason" (except under our Omnibus Incentive Plan as described below).
+Therefore, no amounts other than accrued amounts would be payable to the NEOs in this instance pursuant to their employment arrangements.